simply-shawn/nexgraphpy/README.md

 # Nexgraph Python

 ## Description:
 NexGraph Python is a Python library implementation of the NexGraph software which works with Nextech brand force gauges.
-It provides an easy way to connect to Nextech force gauges using Python.
-Despite it's name it does not create graphs as of yet, but does retrieve data from the device to be graphed.
+It connects to Nextech force gauges and torque testers enabling you to automate your tests using Python.
+Download data from your devices, execute device functions, and read live data.
+Data can be output in different formats and graphed.

-This library is under development and more features will be added later.

 ## Requirements:
 Tested on Python versions 3.10+